 1. Sona – Champagne Sugar Ball

-This Korean dessert café got famous for its signature Champagne Sugar Ball.
+This Korean dessert cafe got famous for its signature Champagne Sugar Ball.
 The handcrafted sugar ball is filled with champagne foam and edible flower petals.
 It is resting on the cheesecake snow, strawberry pannacotta, and fresh strawberry slices.
 After cracking the ball open, one needs to pour warm strawberry consommé over the sphere.
 However, I may be making all of this up!
 The truth is I that I never tried this popular dessert!
 They were out of it at the time of the day I arrived!
-So if you want to taste this limited-edition cake, you better come there early.
+So if you want to taste this limited-edition cake, possibly the best cake in Seoul, you better come there early.

 View this post on Instagram